SysBioChalmers/BayesianGEM/README.md

 * `data/` contains all input data needed, including experimental and estimated thermal parameters
 * `models/` contains a list of yeast genome scale models with different settings used in this study.

-All the results can be downloaded from *ZENODO*

 #### Dependences
 ```